mnot/I-D/uri-get-off-my-lawn/draft.md

 * Operational Difficulty - Supporting some URI conventions can be difficult in some implementations.
 For example, specifying that a particular query parameter be used preclude the use of Web servers that serve the response from a filesystem.
+Likewise, an application that fixes a base path for its operation (e.g., "/v1") makes it impossible to deploy other applications on the same host.

 * Client Assumptions - When conventions are standardised, some clients will inevitably assume that the standards are in use when they are seen.
 This can lead to interoperability problems.